cglorious/magic-mouse-frontend/notes.md

 #### Star Wars
 [ x ] Button to component
 [ x ] Count state to reducer
-[   ] increment to change state
+[   ] access counter value that matches entity / connect to count value [   ] increment to change state
 [   ] decrement to change state